ssenart/PyGazpar/README.md

 # PyGazpar
-PyGazpar is a Python library for getting natual gas consumption from GrDF French natual gas provider.
+PyGazpar is a Python library for getting natural gas consumption from GrDF French provider.

 It uses your account at GrDF Web Site (https://monespace.grdf.fr).